24 4 / 2014

 30 1 / 2014

-Anonymous asked: hi there :) i am a coeliac who has absolutely zero symptoms when i get glutened - i'm still damaging my intestines, i just don't know it! i heard that around 60% of coeliacs have no tummy symptoms and end up going undiagnosed until finally their body rebels in middle age. i was only diagnosed through a random blood test (confirmed by endoscopy) for an unrelated stomach bug. so it's common to have coeliac disease without the characteristic symptoms!
+Anonymous said: hi there :) i am a coeliac who has absolutely zero symptoms when i get glutened - i'm still damaging my intestines, i just don't know it! i heard that around 60% of coeliacs have no tummy symptoms and end up going undiagnosed until finally their body rebels in middle age. i was only diagnosed through a random blood test (confirmed by endoscopy) for an unrelated stomach bug. so it's common to have coeliac disease without the characteristic symptoms!

 Hi there!
 Thank you for sharing this with me!
 Everything is clear now.
 I was hoping for a second that my diagnosis isn’t real and I’m not a coeliac anymore but oh well…I guess I have to accept it finally. :( You are one of the few lucky ones who don’t have symptoms!
 I’m actually glad that I have some otherwise I would be eating donuts all the time ;)